The Deadlift Family Tree

 Return to main variation and test maxes

-Heavy deadlifts are extremely taxing on the nervous system.
-Most people do best deadlifting heavy 1-2x per week maximum.
+Heavy deadlifts create a large recovery demand because they load a lot of muscle mass and generate significant systemic fatigue.
+Most people do best deadlifting heavy 1–2x per week maximum.
 Lighter variations (RDL, trap bar) can be done more frequently without accumulating excessive fatigue.